open-telemetry/opentelemetry-operator/docs/api.md

-PodsMetricSource indicates how to scale on a metric describing each pod in the current scale target
+PodsMetricSource indicates how to scale on a metric describing each pod in the current scale target (for example, transactions-processed-per-second).

 <table>
     <thead>